 - Third or subsequent offense – $3,000 fine and a minimum of one year in jail

 Aside from fines and jail time, however, individuals with a prostitution or solicitation conviction will have a permanent mark on their criminal records.
 A conviction that appears on criminal background checks can create difficulties for individuals who are seeking to pursue new careers, looking for better jobs, or trying to attain credit to purchase a home.
-A solicitation attorney in Charleston may be able to help individuals avoid a conviction record by pursuing reduced or dismissed charges.
+A legal representative in the area may be able to help individuals avoid a solicitation conviction record by pursuing reduced or dismissed charges.